 Your monthly membership cost also pays for having access to working equipment.

-There will quickly be a long line of complaining people if some of the equipment breaks down and isn’t replaced or fixed within a few days.
+There will quickly be a long line of people complaining if some of the equipment breaks down and isn’t replaced or fixed within a few days.

 If stuff breaks down in your garage gym, you’ll need to fix or replace it yourself.